pingcap/blog/2017-09-15-rocksdbintikv.md

 ![Table Property for GC Check](media/tablecheck.png)

 We use multiple versions for a key, and will remove the old keys periodically.
-But we don’t know whether we need to do GC in a range or not, in the past, we simply scanned all the data.
+But we don't know whether we need to do GC in a range or not, in the past, we simply scanned all the data.

 However, since we only need to do GC before a specified safe point, and most keys have only one version, scanning these keys every time is wasteful.